mwmdev/neuma/README.md

 `m csv`

+Generates a CSV table.
+Works best when `temperature` is set to 0.

-Start with `#` followed by the separator you want to use.
+Start with `#` followed by the separator you want to use and your prompt.

 ```
 > #; Five economics nobel prize winners by name, year, country and school of thought